tk-code-dev/flutter_quizzler/README.md

->This is a companion project to The App Brewery's Complete Flutter Development Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)
+>This is a companion project to The App Brewery's Complete Flutter Development Bootcamp [www.appbrewery.co](https://www.appbrewery.co/)